CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 The test knows `scene` will be defined and does not need to worry about cleaning up the `scene` because `afterEach` and `afterAll` take care of it.

-We strive to write isolated isolated tests so that a test can be run individually and produce the same results as when running the suite containing the test or all Cesium tests.
+We strive to write isolated isolated tests so that a test can be run individually and produce the same results as when running the suite containing the test or all CesiumJS tests.
 Therefore, a test should not depend, for example, on a previous test setting global state.

 The tests in the `'WebGL'` category do not strictly follow this pattern.
 Creating a WebGL context (which is implicit, for example, in `createScene`) is slow.
 Because it creates a lot of contexts, e.g., one per test, it is not well supported in browsers.
 So the tests use the pattern in the code example below where a `scene` (or `viewer` or `context`) has the lifetime of the suite using `beforeAll` and `afterAll`.

 ### Rendering Tests

-Unlike the `Cartesian3` tests we first saw, many tests need to construct the main Cesium `Viewer` widget or one of its major components.
+Unlike the `Cartesian3` tests we first saw, many tests need to construct the main CesiumJS `Viewer` widget or one of its major components.
 Low-level renderer tests construct just `Context` (which, itself, has a canvas and WebGL context), and primitive tests construct a `Scene` (which contains a `Context`).

-As shown above, these tests use Cesium test utility functions: `createViewer`, `createScene`, or `createContext`.
+As shown above, these tests use CesiumJS test utility functions: `createViewer`, `createScene`, or `createContext`.
 These functions honor query parameters passed to the tests (e.g., enabling WebGL validation or the WebGL stub) and add a few utility functions to the returned object.
-For example, `createScene` creates a 1x1 pixel canvas with a Cesium Scene and adds `renderForSpecs` (to initialize and render a frame) and `destroyForSpecs` to the returned `Scene` object.
+For example, `createScene` creates a 1x1 pixel canvas with a CesiumJS Scene and adds `renderForSpecs` (to initialize and render a frame) and `destroyForSpecs` to the returned `Scene` object.

-> Most Cesium apps do not render the scene directly; instead, the `Viewer` object's default render loop renders the scene implicit to the user.
+> Most CesiumJS apps do not render the scene directly; instead, the `Viewer` object's default render loop renders the scene implicit to the user.
 The tests are an exception; most tests explicitly render the scene.

-Cesium adds several custom Jasmine matchers to make the rendering tests more concise and to support running tests with the WebGL stub.
+CesiumJS adds several custom Jasmine matchers to make the rendering tests more concise and to support running tests with the WebGL stub.
 When using the WebGL stub, the WebGL implementation is a noop, and test expectations that rely on reading back from WebGL are ignored.
 The rendering custom matchers are:

 * `toRender`
 * `notToRender`